LSI-UniKonstanz/lmme-dm/README.md

 # LMME-DM (**L**arge **M**etabolic **M**odel **E**xplorer for **D**isease **M**aps)
 LMME-DM (Large Metabolic Model Explorer for Disease Maps) is an Add-on for the open-source software [VANTED](www.vanted.org).
 It facilitates the visual exploration of disease maps by showing their meaningful subsystems and by providing analytic techniques that may be applied successively.

 LMME-DM has been developed as part of the **COVID-19 Disease Map** project.
-If you're interested, you find [our project page](https://covid.pages.uni.lu/)
+If you're interested, visit [our project page](https://covid.pages.uni.lu/).

-**Attention:** If you want to explore large metabolic models in general, check out the original verion of **LMME**, which lives in its own [repository](https://github.com/LSI-UniKonstanz/lmme).
+**Attention:** If you want to explore large metabolic models in general, check out the original version of **LMME**, which lives in its own [repository](https://github.com/LSI-UniKonstanz/lmme).

 ![teaser-image](/images/app_teaser.png)